rancher/rke2/developer-docs/upgrading_kubernetes.md

 This step is specific to Rancher and serves to update Rancher's [Kontainer Driver Metadata](https://github.com/rancher/kontainer-driver-metadata/).

-Create PRs in the [KDM](https://github.com/rancher/kontainer-driver-metadata/) `dev-2.6` and `dev-2.7` branches to update the Kubernetes versions in `channels-rke2.yaml`.
+Normally we'd create PRs in the [KDM](https://github.com/rancher/kontainer-driver-metadata/) `dev-2.6` and `dev-2.7` branches to update the Kubernetes versions in `channels-rke2.yaml`.
+However, for the time being, there are different branches that need to be updated.
+They can be found by going to the `#discuss-rancher-k3s-rke2-release` channel in Suse slack and checking the topic for the channel.
 * The PR should consist of two commits:
     1. Changes made to `channels-rke2.yaml` to update the Kubernetes versions.
     2. Run `go generate` and commit the changes this caused to data/data.json.
 Title this second commit "go generate".